OKNoah/final/README.md

     The path decides what requests will match this component and the params.
   */
   path = '/post/:post?'
+  /*
+    Define the schema which is enforced by the arango decorator on `save` commands.
+  */
+  schema = UserSchema

   async respond () {
     console.log('this.props.params', this.props.params)